Production process:

 Quality assessment and Storage

-During harvesting, rice grains are transported by truck to the growers chosen processers storage facility where the grains are given a quality which directly relates to how much they will be paid for their crop.
+During harvesting, rice grains are transported by truck to the grower's chosen processor's storage facility, where they are sampled and assigned a quality score that directly relates to the percentage of whole grains that can be milled from the load.
+The score is the basis for how much the grower will be paid for their crop.
 Higher quality crops are worth more money than lower quality crops.

-After the grains are given a quality score, they are stored in their allotted bay determined by their variety type.
-Storage facilities preserve the grain quality and prevent spoilage, pests and mould.
-They are temperature controlled and airtight.
+After the loads are weighed and sampled, they are stored in their allotted bins determined by their variety type and quality score.
+Storage facilities are aerated to preserve the grain quality and prevent spoilage, pests and mould.

 Mill